fbpx

 How to use this template:

-• Add your campaign details (as much as you know right now and you don’t have to have everything set) in the press release template below.
+• Add your campaign details in the press release template below.

 • Be sure to have someone in the contact space who is readily available and responsive

-• Add a campaign name and details of how you want the public to engage in the day.
+• Add the details of how you want the public to engage in the day.

-• Circulate to your press outlets and include the release as a blog on your website and promote socially.
-Edit so that it makes sense for your community.
+• Circulate to your press outlets or include the release as a blog on your website.

 Contact: